 We make the following overall hypothesis for the relationships between tumor cell genotype, intrinsic cellular radiosensitivity and tumor radiosensitivity:

 Tumor cell genotype, used in the broadest sense to include chromatin conformation, correlates with: 1) intrinsic cellular radiosensitivity as defined by clonogenic survival in vitro; and 2) enhanced tumor response in vivo for some genotypes at higher doses reflecting an interaction between tumor cell genotype and the tumor microenvironment.
 These two mechanisms act independently but together can predict tumor response to different radiotherapy protocols based on tumor cell genotype, fraction size and total dose.

-cells that express most common form of in vivo radiosensitivity.
+resistant and VR: very resistant.
+Tumor response groups: S +R: cells that express most common form of in vivo radiosensitivity.
 P21- cells exhibit increased in vivo radiosensitivity and all are deficient or reduced in expression of p21.
+TCK: total-cells-killed

 modal specific growth delay.

 We acknowledge the contribution of Dr. Bert Vogelstein and Ken Kinsler for providing human colorectal tumor cell lines.
 Dr. James Russell provided the SW1222 cells and Dr. Larry Dillehay collaborated in performing the in vivo studies.